janhoon/cadac/memory-bank/productContext.md

 ## How It Should Work

 ### User Experience Flow
-1. **Discovery**: CADAC scans directories to find SQL model files
+1. **Discovery**: CADAC scans directories to find SQL model files ✅
-2. **Analysis**: The tool parses SQL using tree-sitter to extract metadata
+2. **Analysis**: The tool parses SQL using tree-sitter to extract metadata ✅
-3. **Dependency Mapping**: Dependencies between models are identified and mapped
+3. **Dependency Mapping**: Dependencies between models are identified and mapped ✅
-4. **Cataloging**: Extracted information is organized into a structured catalog
+4. **Cataloging**: Extracted information is organized into a structured catalog ✅
-5. **Visualization**: Users interact with the catalog through a terminal UI
+5. **Execution**: Models can be run in the correct dependency order 🔄
-6. **Execution**: Models can be run in the correct dependency order
+6. **Visualization**: Users interact with the catalog through a terminal UI 🔲

 ### Key Features
-- **SQL Parsing**: Extract metadata from SQL queries using tree-sitter
+- **SQL Parsing**: Extract metadata from SQL queries using tree-sitter ✅
-- **Model Discovery**: Automatically find and catalog SQL models from directories
+- **Model Discovery**: Automatically find and catalog SQL models from directories ✅
-- **Model Metadata**: Capture information about data models, columns, and sources
+- **Model Metadata**: Capture information about data models, columns, and sources ✅
-- **Dependency Tracking**: Identify and manage relationships between models
+- **Dependency Tracking**: Identify and manage relationships between models ✅
-- **SQL Execution**: Execute models in correct dependency order across multiple database platforms
+- **SQL Execution**: Execute models in correct dependency order across multiple database platforms 🔄
-- **Multi-Database Support**: Support for Postgres, Databricks, and Snowflake
+- **Multi-Database Support**: Support for Postgres (✅), Databricks (🔲 future), and Snowflake (🔲 future)
-- **Upstream/Downstream Execution**: Run models with their dependencies or dependents
+- **Upstream/Downstream Execution**: Run models with their dependencies or dependents 🔲
-- **Terminal UI**: Provide an intuitive interface for interacting with the catalog
+- **Terminal UI**: Provide an intuitive interface for interacting with the catalog 🔲
-- **Command-line Interface**: Enable scripting and automation through CLI commands
+- **Command-line Interface**: Enable scripting and automation through CLI commands 🔄

 ### User Experience Goals
 - **Simplicity**: Make it easy to catalog and document data transformations